learn-co-curriculum/phase-0-getting-code-with-git/README.md

 ## Copy a Repository to Your Local Machine with `git clone`

 We use `git clone` to copy someone else's repo from the internet to our _local_ machine.
-We are not getting _their_ repo from their local machine.
-Instead, they must have already "mirrored" their _local_ repository onto the internet.
+We are not getting _their_ repo from _their_ local machine (that would be very creepy).

+Instead, they must have
+already "mirrored" their _local_ repository onto the internet.
 In Git-speak we'd say they would have had to have created a _remote repository_: a copy of their local repository, but on the internet.
+We'll be cloning that _remote repository_.

 Let's get the code for the popular ReactJS framework.